ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

     }
 ```
 #### Navigable Ordered Task
 The navigable ordered task (`ORKNavigableOrderedTask`)  inherits its behavior from the ordered task (`ORKOrderedTask`) class.
-In addition to the behavior of ordered task it lets you add a condition while the user navigates through the steps in the task by adding a conditional step navigation.
+In addition to the behavior of ordered task it provides functionality to present different set of steps depending on the user's answer to a question

-Adding a navigation rule, to obtain a new destination step when the user goes forward from one step to another.
+You can add a condition while the user navigates through the steps in a task by adding a conditional step navigation.
+Such as, add navigation rule to obtain a new destination step when the user goes forward from one step to another.
 You cannot add more than one navigation rule to the same step.
 If so, than the most recent rule is executed.

 For example, to display a survey question only when the user answered Yes to a previous question you can use `ORKPredicateStepNavigationRule`; or if you want to define an arbitrary jump between two steps you can use `ORKDirectStepNavigationRule`.